Last Updated on January 20, 2022

 The cold bar includes refreshing breakfast food options like seasonal fruit, Nutella toast, smoked salmon plates, cheese plate, oatmeal, and chia seed pudding.
 There are also some less traditional breakfast items like beef carpaccio and tomato basil soup.
 This is the spot you want to hit up if you’re looking for a light breakfast that isn’t lacking in deliciousness.

 The breakfast-inspired station features classics where eggs are at center stage.
-Fluffy scrambled eggs, scrambled egg whites, and frittatas accompanied by applewood smoked bacon and crisp, green salad.
+Fluffy scrambled eggs, scrambled egg whites, and frittatas accompanied by applewood smoked bacon, breakfast pizza, and crisp, green salad.

 From here, the options only get more decadent.
-The brunch station offers perfect eggs benedict, lemon blueberry French toast, shrimp & grits, and Gochujjang braised egg.
+The brunch/lunch station offers perfect eggs benedict, lemon blueberry French toast, shrimp & grits, and Gochujjang braised egg.

 The rest of what you’ll find strays far from typical breakfast food.
 Once you try the kale salad with ginger dressing, it will become something you always crave.
 There are pork Barria tacos, samosas with mango chutney, Asian dirty fried rice, bone marrow with lemon gremolata, roasted chicken with miso and ginger, and then a whole slew of treats to satisfy your early morning sweet tooth.